The Undersea Adventures of Captain Nemo

 The Undersea Adventures of Captain Nemo is a Canadian animated television series of five-minute cartoons produced in 1975 by Rainbow Animation in Toronto, Ontario.
 The series follows the underwater adventures of Captain Mark Nemo and his two young assistants, Christine and Robbie, in their nuclear-powered submarine, the Nautilus.

 Background

 In the fall of 1975, children in the United States and Canada were introduced to the animated series The Undersea Adventures of Captain Nemo.
 In America, Captain Nemo was introduced as part of the long-running children's program Captain Kangaroo on CBS.
 In Canada, one five-minute Captain Nemo cartoon was shown during each episode of Peanuts and Popcorn on CBC Television.
-The series ran in Quebec as Capitaine Mark Simon.
+The series ran in Quebec as Capitaine Marc Simon.
+The series was the first and only Canadian created and fully Canadian animated series to run on a major American network - CBS.